n1ru4l/graphql-bleeding-edge-playground/README.md

 # Experimental GraphQL Playground

-Demonstration of experimental GraphQL features with (experimental) `express-http` and (experimental) `graphql-ws`.
-Test the bleeding edge with less hazzle.
+Demonstration of experimental GraphQL features with the following transports:

+- `graphql-helix`
+- `graphql-ws`

 Showcasing the following features with Fetcher implementations on GraphiQL: